perriera/for_interfaces/vm/multipass/windows/README.md

 		multipass launch
 		multipass list

+ Note: As of this writing the Hyper-V activation has issues.
+       Until this is resolved we will recommend setting up a Linux box to be accessed from Windows 10/11 using another method.

 - Right here identify the name of the newly created Ubuntu 22 instance, (for example):

 		Name                    State             IPv4             Image